Emmy-Akintz/mynewportfolio/README.md

 # mynewportfolio
- My portfolio created using the MERN stack.
+ My portfolio created using the MERN stack and a bit of Typescript.